Skulux/Voicetral/readme.md

     ```bash
     pip install -r requirements.txt
    ```
+4. Run the Bark setup script to download the models:
+    ```bash
+    ./setup_bark.sh
+    ```

-4. Ensure FFmpeg is installed and properly configured in your PATH.
+5. Ensure FFmpeg is installed and properly configured in your PATH.

-5. Install and start the Ollama service as per its instructions.
+6. Install and start the Ollama service as per its instructions.

 ## Usage